OCPDemos/WhatTheHack/027-DevOpsWithGitHub/Student/challenge00.md

 ### Success Criteria

 - You should now be able to login to both GitHub and Azure with valid accounts for each service.
+- You should have a new repo in GitHub.
 - You should also have installed your preferred git client.
 - You should have a text editor installed.